-The bottom line is you have to look at the facts of the case as a defense attorney and you have to listen to what your client has to say about their involvement or alleged involvement in the case.
+The bottom line is you have to look at the facts of the case as a defense attorney, and you have to listen to what your client has to say about their involvement or alleged involvement in the case.

-The detective said okay, and months later after the DNA came back from the SART examination – which is basically where the victim goes to the doctor or hospital with a nurse and they check for DNA among other things – they were able to determine that my client's DNA was found on the victim.
+The detective said okay, and months later, after the DNA came back from the SART examination – which is basically where the victim goes to the doctor or hospital with a nurse, and they check for DNA, among other things – they were able to determine that my client's DNA was found on the victim.

-That's of course not the end of it, but DNA evidence can be used very effectively in a sex crime case by both the prosecution and the defense.
+That's, of course, not the end of it, but DNA evidence can be used very effectively in a sex crime case by both the prosecution and the defense.

 Next Step in Your Defense

-So, what I have you do in a sex crime case – especially where DNA is involved – is we sit down in the privacy of my office and we go over everything.
+So, what I have you do in a sex crime case – especially where DNA is involved – is we sit down in the privacy of my office and go over everything.